 OMB Uniform Audit Requirements §200.510(b) prescribes the form and content of the SEFA, which is used by auditors to determine if a single audit is required and to help identify which federal programs will be audited.
-Refer to the Accounting, Budgeting, and Financial Reporting Handbook, Chapter 11, for more information on the SEFA.
+Refer to the Accounting, Budgeting, and Financial Reporting Guidance webpage for more information on the SEFA.